JesseTNRoberts/Old-Blog/_posts/2022-11-11-Introductions.md

 #### TweepFake: About detecting deepfake tweets

-So, this paper is related if you limit the space of possible authors to human and not-human.
+This paper is related if you limit the space of possible authors to human and not-human.

 They reference work done by GPT-2 engineers in which texts were labeled as human and non-human using zero shot learning.
 If the text was closer based on likelihood to machine recommended (I assume GPT-2 specifically) texts than human texts, then it was labeled as non-human.
 I'm not sure this is helpful.

+In general though, this paper says that RNN based models are better suited to classify the author of a tweet (in a binary author context) than larger language models based on their experiments.
+They theorize this may be because tweets don't need language model long range relationship representations.
+RNNs may be more appropriate in short text author identification.

-So, language models probably encode representations that are *rich enough* to predict things about the author.
+So, the takeaway is language models probably encode representations that are *rich enough* to predict things about the author.